Marx-Engels Forum: Public reception and criticism

 Engelhardt’s sculpture has elicited a range of reactions since its construction.
 Immediately after the statue was erected, the artist expressed his discontent with the little attention it was receiving.
-Engelhardt complained in a letter written to East German leader Erich Honecker within the first six months of the statue’s appearance, “the silence surrounding our work was nearly unbroken.”
-Honecker in response ordered East Berliners, and later East German citizens, to visit the statue and surrounding area under threat of imprisonment.
+Engelhardt said in a letter written within the first six months of the statue’s appearance, “the silence surrounding our work was nearly unbroken.”

 Soon after, however, the monument to the two leaders became well-liked by the Berlin public.
 Its main audience consisted of locals, travelers, artists, and academics, who liked and somewhat pitied the two modest looking figures, at one point even nicknaming them ‘The Pensioners.’
-After Engelhardt again complained to Honecker about this moniker, Stasi chief Erich Mielke was instructed to investigate and punish those responsible for creating the nickname.

 After German reunification in 1990, the future of the Marx-Engels Forum became the subject of public controversy.
 The sculpture was vandalized with the phrase Wir sind unschuldig (we are innocent) scrawled on the pedestal.
-Engelhardt complained to German Chancellor Helmut Kohl to no avail.
 A survey conducted by the Berlin art journal Pan inquired about the public’s thoughts on the monument; 67 percent of respondents were in favor of keeping the monument standing while 23 percent advocated for its removal.
 The former view eventually prevailed.
 The statues are now a tourist attraction, and a steady stream of people sit on Marx's knee to have their photos taken.
 With the planned extension of the U5 line of the Berlin U-Bahn turning the park into a construction site for several years, the Berlin mayor Klaus Wowereit has recently launched a discussion whether to rebuild the medieval quarter afterwards.